Veterinary Compounding Pharmacy

 Any pet owner will confirm how difficult it can be to get an animal to take the required medicine.
 A compounding pharmacist not only can provide the exact combinations of medications required but can also provide them in a form that is more acceptable to the animal patient.
 This can include adding flavors, taking what is only commercially available in pill form, and creating a good-tasting suspension more easily tolerated by the pet.

-Health Dimensions in Farmington Hills, Michigan works with your furry baby’s veterinarian to find the right medication for the best possible outcome.
+Healing Dose Compounding Pharmacy in Farmington Hills, Michigan works with your furry baby’s veterinarian to find the right medication for the best possible outcome.
+We make meds for all types of animals, birds, reptiles, cats, dogs, zoo animals, etc.

 - GI motility disorders in dogs and cats